poopsicles/rollbucks/README.md

 location is a huge barrier to getting jobs internationally -- it's not easy to navigate tax laws and local payment methods.

-we solves this by offering payment solutions for freelancers and enables companies to easily pay their employees across different regions.
+we solve this by offering payment solutions for freelancers and enables companies to easily pay their employees across different regions.

 we aim to streamline the payment process for African talents by providing: